FredAtLandMetrics/corrigible/README.md

 ###The hosts section

 The hosts section is the main difference between the two file types.
-Machine config files have them and directive container files do not.
+System config files have them and plan container files do not.
 Here's the hosts section from the example above:

 ```YAML
 hosts: